Shoulder Replacement Surgery in India:

 - Acromioclavicular (AC) joint: This joint provides the ability to raise the arm above the head.
 The meeting of the scapula and clavicle forms it.

-- Sternoclavicular joint: This joint is at the centre of the chest where the clavicle meets the sternum.
+- Sternoclavicular joint: This joint is at the center of the chest where the clavicle meets the sternum.
 It allows the clavicles to move.

 If the rotator cuff is severely damaged the joint may not work properly because the tendons are severely damaged, therefore a reverse shoulder replacement can improve the joints function and reduce pain.
 In a reverse shoulder replacement surgery, the normal ball and socket structure is reversed, an artificial ball is attached to the shoulder blade and an artificial socket is attached to the arm bone.